melisgl/try/README.md

     The `:ON-LENGTH-MISMATCH` option may be `NIL` or a function of a single argument.
-If the number of values and the number of transformation forms is different, then this function is called to transform the list of values. `:TRUNCATE` is handled before `:ON-LENGTH-MISMATCH`.
+If the number of values and the number of transformation forms are different, then this function is called to transform the list of values. `:TRUNCATE` is handled before `:ON-LENGTH-MISMATCH`.

     ```common-lisp